yecril71pl/cpp-docs.pl-pl/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Uwagi

-Typ `const_reference` nie może służyć do modyfikowania wartości elementu.
+Typ `const_reference` nie może być używany do modyfikacji wartości elementu.

 ### <a name="example"></a>Przykład